 John still writes his history column for the Wayne Post, pulling news from old Courier Gazettes and now even old pennysavers.
 For him, the column is an opportunity to learn while fostering his memories of growing up in Newark.

-Page 3 of 3 - Through it all, John continues to collect history.
+Through it all, John continues to collect history.
 When he sees something that piques his interest, an opportunity to learn why something is as it is, he researches it until he uncovers the story.
 Today, people come to John when they want to know about the past.
 This keeper of history was humbled by the honor awarded him.

 “Newark is a wonderful place to grow up,” he said.
 “It’s my hometown.
 Every once in a while I have to sit back and say how lucky I am.
 I wouldn’t want to be anywhere else.”